 The EDR Research Fellowship enables talented individuals to explore fundamental questions around the development of better buildings while embedded in a firm committed to excellence in design and performance.
 They are challenged to focus on a particular area of inquiry, unconstrained by day-to-day project deliverables, but with the opportunity to interact with and affect the course of ongoing work.
 All of their research has the distinct power to affect, not only our processes, but the way in which we learn and grow as a firm.

-The 2020 Fellowship will focus on the only commonly used building material made by the sun: wood.
-Compared to traditional building materials of steel and concrete, wood boasts a remarkable advantage in sequestering carbon.
-It is also beautiful.
-However, not all wood is created equal.
-This Fellowship will be a deep dive on what makes for “good wood” vs “bad wood,” how architects can use wood in new ways (including mass timber assemblies such as CLT, NLT, and DLT), practical responses to the common challenges faced by wood, and a look ahead to next generation biologically-based low-carbon alternatives.
+This Fellowship included a deep dive on what makes for “good wood” vs “bad wood,” how architects can use wood in new ways (including mass timber assemblies such as CLT, NLT, and DLT), practical responses to the common challenges faced by wood (termites! water! fire! differential expansion!), and a look ahead to next generation biologically-based low-carbon alternatives to conventional concrete and insulation.